skeltonath/schreef/README.md

 # Schreef

-A Schreefy IRC bot for doing Schreefy things.
+A Schreefy Discord bot for doing Schreefy things.

 # What does Schreef do?